smlee/free-tunnel/README.md

 # @smlee/free-tunnel

 Reverse-tunnel client that connects to a `free-tunnel-server` over WebSocket and forwards incoming HTTP traffic to a local target URL.
+Free ngrok alternative and free tunnel solution for exposing localhost with subdomain routing.

 - CLI name: `free-tunnel`
 - Connects to server `--server-ws-url` (default ws://localhost:8081)